🎉

 Remote Learning Powered By AI

-Every activity in the re/upskilling pipeline, from identifying job roles at risk of disruption to identifying ideal job roles to transition them to, how to get there and how long to get there, is done automatically and efficiently by reskilling solutions included in Draup.
+Every activity in the re/upskilling pipeline, from identifying job roles at risk of disruption to identifying ideal job roles to transition them to, how to get there and how long to get there, is done automatically and efficiently by upskilling and reskilling solutions included in Draup.

 Whether you’re a customer care executive in telecom or an insurance sales representative, you can examine your skills gaps, both technical and soft competencies, and even explore alternate career paths that might be more suitable for your career.